Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must be saved"(Acts 4:12 KJV)

 Judas plots to betray Jesus.
 "Then one of the twelve, called Judas Iscariot, went unto the chief priests, and said unto them, What will ye give me, and I will deliver him unto you?
 And they covenanted with him for thirty pieces of silver.
 And from that time he sought opportunity to betray him" (Mat 26:14-16).

-Jesus is arrested in Bethany.
+Jesus is arrested in the Garden of Gethsemane.
 "And while he yet spake, lo, Judas, one of the twelve, came, and with him a great multitude with swords and staves, from the chief priests and elders of the people.
 Now he that betrayed him gave them a sign, saying, Whomsoever I shall kiss, that same is he: hold him fast.
 And forthwith he came to Jesus, and said, Hail, master; and kissed him.
 And Jesus said unto him, Friend, wherefore art thou come?
 Then came they, and laid hands on Jesus and took him" (Mat 26:47-50).

 Jesus is crucified.
 "And they bring him unto the place Golgotha, which is, being interpreted, The place of a skull.
 And they gave him to drink wine mingled with myrrh: but he received it not.
 And when they had crucified him, they parted his garments, casting lots upon them, what every man should take.
 And it was the third hour, and they crucified him.
 And the superscription of his accusation was written over, THE KING OF THE JEWS.
 And with him they crucify two thieves; the one on his right hand, and the other on his left.
 And the scripture was fulfilled, which saith, And he was numbered with the transgressors" (Mark 15:22-28).